About this series

 Each book is written by an award-winning children’s author and follows the real-life stories of some of Australia’s top scientists and inventors, chosen on the basis of their pioneering work.
 Themes explored include childhood, school, family, and formative experiences, what inspired them to pursue their chosen path, how they persevered in the face of challenges, and what they have contributed to science all over the world.

-About Alan Finkel: Australia’s Chief Scientist
+About Alan Finkel: Australia’s former Chief Scientist

-As Australia’s Chief Scientist, our country has turned to Alan Finkel for advice on everything from the climate, to AI, to the pandemic.
+As Australia’s former Chief Scientist, our country turned to Alan Finkel for advice on everything from the climate, to AI, to the pandemic.
 But at a time when scientists have never been so important, Alan nearly didn’t become one at all.
 Growing up in Melbourne as the son of immigrants who fled the Holocaust, Alan had to find the courage to make his own choices – even when they weren’t quite what his family had in mind.
 Alan’s story is one of being brave, loving your family and always aiming for excellence.

 Dr Finkel commenced as Australia’s Chief Scientist on 25 January 2016.
 This followed an extensive science background as an entrepreneur, engineer, neuroscientist and educator, and an industrial career producing breakthrough scientific instruments for academic neurosciences and pharmaceutical drug discovery.
 He served as President of the Australian Academy of Technology and Engineering (ATSE), and for eight years as Chancellor of Monash University.
 He has been Chair of multiple companies dedicated to scientific research and was named the 2016 Victorian of the Year.